 10pm- Ideally in bed and sleeping by 10:30pm

 Where to start with Ayurveda?

 Now you might be thinking of every excuse as to why you can't make the above schedule happen.
 Unless you work the night shift, you probably can make something happen from the list above.
 Many times the thing we fight the most is the thing we need to do to get results.
 For me, I fought the early lighter dinner for 2 years before I finally tried it and lost 40 pounds.
 I encourage you to try one of the above habits and do it for a few months.
 Don't just try it for a week and stop.
 Changes in our bodies take up to 20 days before we notice the results.
 Many of us start something, do it for a week, and stop before our bodies even have time to shift and change.
 My other piece of advice is to start with one new habit.
 Start with your one keystone habit.
 Once you have a grasp on that add another habit.
 Slow but steady progress is how people get results.

 I would love to know what your keystone habit is or if you want any help identifying it.
-Leave a comment below so I can help you solidify your habits to help you get on the right track for reaching your weight loss goals.
+Send me a a DM on Instagram so I can help you solidify your habits to help you get on the right track for reaching your weight loss goals.